serraict/wetering-production-control/work/backlog.md

      - Create list view of spacing records
   3. Implement correction functionality:
      - Create editor interface for spacing records
-     - Integrate with OpTech application API for sending corrections
+     - Integrate with OpTech API to send corrections to Technison
      - Implement validation and error handling

 ## Later